Boston police strike: Aftermath

 The strike heightened public fear of labor unrest and the possible radicalism that lay behind it.
 It contributed to the public anxiety of the period known as the Red Scare of 1919–1920.
 The failure of this and other strikes in the years following World War I contributed to declining union membership in subsequent years.
 The American Federation of Labor responded to political pressure experienced during the strike and revoked the charters it had granted to police unions.
 That ended police unionism in the U.S. for two decades, as police would not try to unionize until World War II.

 In 1930, a history of the Boston Transcript, the most resolutely anti-union of Boston's newspapers in 1919, perpetuated its original account of urban chaos during the strike's first nights.
 It described large crowds, including a number of sailors from docked naval ships, that took to the streets, smashing windows, committing robbery and stoning bystanders and cars.
 It said that the northern, southern, and western areas of the city were all taken over by armed gangs.

 Legislation passed by the Massachusetts legislature in 1933 made it easier for police officers who had been off the force for more than a year to apply for reinstatement.
 It was expected that this would lead to an effort by the former strikers to be rehired, but several subsequent appeals for reinstatement were denied.
 In 1937, Massachusetts Governor Charles F. Hurley, after meeting with some of the 1919 strikers, backed the decision of Police Commissioner Joseph Timilty not to reinstate them.

 The Boston Police Patrolmen's Association was formed in 1965 following the enactment of a state statute allowing state and municipal workers to organize for the sake of collective bargaining.

-No police officers in the U.S. went out on strike until July 1974, when some Baltimore police, estimated at 15% to 50% of the force, refused to report for work for several days as a demonstration of support for other striking municipal unions.
+No police officers in the U.S. went out on strike again until July 1974, when some Baltimore police, estimated at 15% to 50% of the force, refused to report for work for several days as a demonstration of support for other striking municipal unions.